-Based on testing the effect of the independence of the board of commissioners on firm value, t can be seen that the independence of the board of commissioners has a positive and significant effect on firm value.
+Based on testing the effect of the independence of the board of commissioners on firm value, presents that independence of the board of commissioners has a positive and no significant effect on firm value.
 This finding is consistent with the conclusion of (Dirawati Pohan & Dwimulyani, 2017; Rahmadani & Rahayu, 2017; Perdana & Raharja, 2014).
-Based on the idea that the higher the proportion of independent commissioners in the firm, it is hoped that the empowerment of the board of commissioners can carry out supervisory duties and provide advice to the board of directors effectively and provide added value to the firm (Perdana & Raharja, 2014).
-However, some study results show the existence of the independent commissioner in firm rated not yet effective enough for monitoring the management firm.
-However, market participants have not fully believed the performance of independent commissioners in the firm, specifically if the influence of blockholder ownership (Kusumaningtyas & Andayani, 2015; Muktadir-Al-Mukit & Keyamoni, 2019).
-However, ownership institutional important positive to firm.
+Based on the idea that the higher the proportion of independent commissioners in the firm, it is expected that the empowerment of the board of commissioners can carry out supervisory duties and provide advice to the board of directors effectively and added value to the firm (Perdana & Raharja, 2014).
+However, some study results show the existence of the independent commissioner in firm rated not yet effective enough for monitoring the management firm that why market participants have not fully believed the performance of independent commissioners in the firm, specifically if the influence of family ownership (Kusumaningtyas & Andayani, 2015; Muktadir-Al-Mukit & Keyamoni, 2019).

 We also find that the relationship between ownership concentration or institutional ownership with firm value is positive and significant.
-It is hoped that by holding a larger percentage of shares, management can ensure greater participation in corporate affairs and ensure corporate governance and sustainability.
+It is expected that by holding a larger ownership, management can ensure greater participation in corporate affairs and ensure corporate governance implementation and sustainability.
 Nevertheless, in most cases, they hold the shares to maintain and take advantage of ownership rather than adding value to the firm (Muktadir-Al-Mukit & Keyamoni, 2019; Connelly et al., 2010).

 Ownership structure plays a central role in determining the degree to which the interests of owners and managers are aligned to integrate the extensive literature on ownership concentration as a form of corporate governance to support financial performance (Connelly et al., 2010).
 Institutional ownership generally acts as a monitoring party firm.
-Firms with large institutional ownership (more than 5%) indicate their ability to monitor management (Santosa et al., 2021).
+Firms with large institutional ownership indicate their ability to monitor management (Santosa et al., 2021).
 The greater the institutional ownership, the more efficient the utilization of firm assets.
-Thus the proportion of institutional ownership acts as a precaution against waste by management, on the other hand, the positive and significant effect of audit committee independence on firm value indicates that the more independent the audit committee, namely the presence of external members on the committee, the more effective corporate governance practices are to improve financial performance and firm value (Nuryono et al., 2019; Santosa et al., 2020).
+Thus the proportion of institutional ownership acts as a precaution against waste by management, on the other hand, the positive and significant effect of audit committee independence on firm value.
+The more independent audit committee, namely the presence of external members on the committee, the more effective corporate governance practices are to improve financial performance and firm value (Nuryono et al., 2019; Santosa et al., 2020).